chetanschool/spot/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: <!-- TODO: give component a name then delete this comment --> Spotify playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: describe your component then delete this comment --> The purpose of this componenet would be to do stuff a spotify playlist can do.
+It would have a ordered collection of songs and be changed by adding removing and changing song orders.
+The kernel methods would provide the smallest changes to change tracks while secondary methods could give more in depth changes to tracks.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - <!-- TODO: list kernel methods then delete this comment --> addsong(song s) ; add a song to playlist removesong(int a) ; removes song from playlist index a int getsize() ; returns size of playlist
   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
+    void shuffle() ; shuffles the playlist
+    void clear() ; removes all songs in playlist boolean contains(song s) ; checks if song s is in playlist
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> yes because users can add and remove songs and change their order
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> i don't know
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->i don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment -->yeah i can implement shuffle using add and remove. clear with just remove and contains im not sure yet

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: <!-- TODO: give component a name then delete this comment --> shopping cart
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: describe your component then delete this comment --> it'll become an online shopping cart so you can add and remove items.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - <!-- TODO: list kernel methods then delete this comment --> void additem(item i) ; adds item to cart item removeitem(int a) ; removes item at index a int getsize() ; returns total number of items in cart

   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
+    void clear() ; removes all items in cart boolean contains(item i) ; checks if item i is in cart double getPrice(item i) ; gets the price of item i
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> yes because items have to be removed and added
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> im not sure
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> yeah i would probably add a max size to cart
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> im not sure

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: <!-- TODO: give component a name then delete this comment -->todo list
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: describe your component then delete this comment --> this can model tasks that someone has to do like add taks remove taks check if tasks are done etc.
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
+    void addtask(task t) ; adds a task task removetask(int i) ; removes a task at index i int getsize() ; gets total number of tasks

   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
+    void clear() ; removes all tasks
+    void priortize(int i, int p) ; moves a task infront of queue if its more important void sort() ; sorts the task by priority
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> yesbecause each task would have to be added and removed
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> im not sure
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> im not sure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - <!-- TODO: provide an argument then delete this comment --> im not sure

 ## Post-Assignment